School of education: History and areas of interest

 Schools of education are historically rooted in the 19th-century normal schools.
 After the Civil War, universities began to include instruction in pedagogy, competing with normal schools in the preparation of teachers.
 Teachers College, Columbia University is the oldest graduate school of education in the United States, founded in 1887.
 Pedagogy and psychology, which previously were considered to be subsets of philosophy, gained status of legitimate collegiate academic disciplines thanks to William James and John Dewey.
 By 1900, most universities had some formal instruction in pedagogy.
 For a long time teacher education, curriculum, and instruction remained the core offering of schools of education.

 By the 1930s, schools of education started training educational administrators such as principals and superintendents, and specialists such as guidance counselors for elementary and secondary schools.

 Many graduates of schools of education become involved in education policy.
 As such, issues such as equity, teacher quality, and education assessment have become focuses of many schools of education.
 The issue of equitable access to education, specifically focusing on low-income, minority, and immigrant communities, is central to many areas of research within the education field.

 Types of programs

-Typically, a school of education offers research-based programs leading to Master of Arts (MA), Master of Education (MEd), Doctor of Philosophy (PhD), Doctor of Education (EdD) or Educational Specialist (EdS) degrees, as well as professional teacher-education programs leading to Master of Arts (MA), Master of Education (MEd), or Master of Arts in Teaching (MAT) degrees.
+Typically, a school of education offers research-based programs leading to Master of Arts (MA), Master of Education (MEd), Doctor of Philosophy (PhD), Doctor of Education (EdD) or Educational Specialist (EdS) degrees, as well as professional teacher-education programs leading to Master of Science (MS), Master of Education (MEd), or Master of Arts in Teaching (MAT) degrees.
 Schools of education also offer teacher certification or licensure programs to undergraduate students.
 Generally schools of education have graduate programs related to teacher preparation, curriculum and instruction (or curriculum and teaching), public policy and education, and educational administration.
 In addition, some schools of education offer programs in school counseling and counseling psychology.